sagepublishing/sagepublishing.github.io/index.md

 This website documents the standards we expect of all internal and external teams working on development projects at SAGE.

-The standards are tech-agnositc and apply to all projects which are deployed into a production, customer-facing environment.
+The standards are tech-agnostic and apply to all projects which are deployed into a production, customer-facing environment.

 Standards are divided into a number of journeys, detailed in the menu on the right hand side.
 Each journey has a number of steps which should be followed in order.
 Be sure your project complies with the steps in order, some later steps rely on earlier ones.